Best Memory Cards For The Fujifilm X-T1

 Do You Need A UHS-II Card For The Fuji X-T1?

-Based on the results and my experience using this camera I really don’t think it’s absolutely necessary to use a UHS-II for the Fuji X-T1, but it does help.
+Based on the results and my experience using this camera, I don’t think using a UHS-II for the Fuji X-T1 is necessary, but it does help.

-For sure I would get the fastest card you can afford because when shooting something like HDR bracketed, or RAW+JPEG it does take some time for the buffer to clear between bursts and this can get in the way of getting the perfect shot.
-This happened to me on the beach once when I use using a card that came in a bundle with the camera.
-It was really annoying.
+I would get the fastest card you can afford because when shooting something like HDR bracketed or RAW+JPEG, it takes some time for the buffer to clear between bursts, which can get in the way of getting the perfect shot.
+This happened to me on the beach once when I used a card that came in a bundle with the camera.
+It wasn’t very pleasant.

-If you only shoot JPEG then speed won’t matter as much since each file is usually only 4-7 megabytes.
+If you only shoot JPEG, speed won’t matter as much since each file is usually only 4-7 megabytes.

 The only downside I see to UHS-II is they do get extremely hot.
-When doing these speeds tests in my MacBook Pro they would get very hot to touch.
+These speed tests in my MacBook Pro would get very hot to the touch.
 But I’ve yet to have my camera overheat because of this.

 Do You Think You Need A Fast Card?

-The Fuji X-T1 has a small memory buffer of about 100MB-200MB and the RAW or RAF files are about 33.5MB each.
-You’ll only be able to burst 7 or 8 shots before filling the buffer.
-Then clearing your buffer is going to be all about memory card write speeds.
+The Fuji X-T1 has a small memory buffer of about 100MB-200MB, and the RAW or RAF files each have about 33.5MB.
+You can only burst 7 or 8 shots before filling the buffer.
+Then, clearing your buffer will be all about memory card write speeds.
 JPEG files are about 4-7MB each.

-If you like to shoot in burst mode, or bracket HDR photos, then I think you will be better off with a faster card.
-Use your judgment on whether you should get a UHS-I card or a UHS-II card.
-Some UHS-II cards do perform almost twice as fast as some of the UHS-I cards while only costing a little bit more.
+If you like to shoot in burst mode or bracket HDR photos, you will be better off with a faster card.
+Consider whether you should get a UHS-I or a UHS-II card.
+Some UHS-II cards perform almost twice as fast as some UHS-I cards while only costing slightly more.

 Speed Class 1 vs. Class 3

 You’ll see a U with a little number in it on each card, either a 1 or a 3.
-This stands for the UHS speed class and has to do with minimum write speeds.
+This stands for the UHS speed class and concerns minimum write speeds.
 This is different than UHS-I and UHS-II.

 A Class 1 or U1 card has a minimum write speed of 10MB/s